 The challenge of course is we all already have bounded sets; we all already have cultures, backgrounds, and communities that have shaped and formed us.
 Usually, churches (or people) operating from a bounded-set mentality don’t realize this.
 They don’t take into account how much additional culture beyond just Jesus their bounded sets entail.
 And it can come as a shock to them that their good intentions might be received by some as insensitive or harmful.

 That seems to set up a lot of the religious division and animosity we find in our world, doesn’t it?
 We don’t want to dismiss bounded sets as not being important or often great things.
-Again, we have our own bounded sets for sure!
+Again, we have our own bounded sets for sure.
+(Go Cubs Go!)
 But, at this church, we wonder: what if Jesus fits better into the Centered-Set model?
 Can that offer us all a good gift?